This guide is designed to take you, step by step, through each step needed to build your first app and then sell that app.

-The best way to do this is to spend an hour creating the next days dialing list by going to the Yellow Pages or another business directory that contains a lot of your ideal client.
+The best way to do this is to spend an hour creating the next day dialing list by going to the Yellow Pages or another business directory that contains a lot of your ideal clients.
 Go through and note down the company name, telephone number, their industry, and anything else you can find about them from your online searches.

 Linkedin is also a great tool to research the decision-makers within this business.
 It also gives you someone specific to ask for when you are making your calls.

 I have included a sample customer list spreadsheet so that you can collect names, telephone numbers, and notes on each person you want to contact along with the outcome of those calls.

 Before You Start